-North Caicos and Middle Caicos are the two largest islands in the Turks and Caicos and are relatively sparsely populated.
-On this page you'll find information on getting to both islands.
+The sparsely populated North Caicos and Middle Caicos are the two largest islands in the Turks and Caicos and are connected by a drivable causeway.
+On this page you'll find information on how to get to these islands from Providenciales.

 A one mile causeway road connects North and Middle Caicos, so it's easy to travel between both islands and they function more as a single island.

-Distance from Sandy Point Marina, (far west on North Caicos) to Lorimers (far east on Middle Caicos) is 32.1 miles (51.6 kilometres).
+Sandy Point Marina, (the far end of North Caicos and landing spot for the ferry) to Lorimers (far east on Middle Caicos) is 32.1 miles (51.6 kilometres).

-There are no scheduled flights to North or Middle Caicos.
+There are no scheduled flights to either islands.

-Since the introduction of the ferry and the causeway, demand for flights dropped significantly the route was no longer profitable for local airlines.
+Since the introduction of the ferry and the construction of the causeway, demand for flights dropped significantly and the route was no longer profitable for local airlines.